 5.13.1 Default Procedure.
-Unless an alternate reporting arrangement is agreed upon in accordance with Section 5.13.2, the Reviewing IRB/Reviewing IRB Institution will draft the Report and will provide the Relying Institution the opportunity (no fewer than five (5) business days, whenever possible) to review and comment on the draft Report before the Reviewing IRB/Reviewing IRB Institution sends the final Report to the external recipients (such final Report will also be copied to the Relying Institution).
+Unless an alternate reporting arrangement is agreed upon in accordance with Section 5.13.2, the Reviewing IRB/Reviewing IRB Institution will draft the Report and will provide the Relying Institution the opportunity (no fewer than five (5) business days, whenever possible and consistent with any applicable federal regulations or requirements) to review and comment on the draft Report before the Reviewing IRB/Reviewing IRB Institution sends the final Report to the external recipients (such final Report will also be copied to the Relying Institution).
 The Relying Institution will promptly provide any comments on the draft Report to the Reviewing IRB/Reviewing IRB Institution as provided in Section 6.16 hereof.
 Nothing in this Agreement requires the Reviewing IRB/Reviewing IRB Institution to be in violation of any legally required timeframes for submission of its Report, and the Reviewing IRB/Reviewing IRB Institution is under no obligation to adopt or concur with the comments of a Relying Institution.
 However, nothing herein shall prevent a Relying Institution from making its own Report in addition to any Report prepared by the Reviewing IRB/Reviewing IRB Institution; if a Relying Institution so elects, it will provide a copy of such Report to the Reviewing IRB/Reviewing IRB Institution as provided in Section 6.16.

 5.13.2 Alternate Procedures.
 Alternatively, the Reviewing IRB/Reviewing IRB Institution and a Relying Institution may agree to make a joint Report or may agree that the Relying Institution will make the Report.
 If the Reviewing IRB/Reviewing IRB Institution and a Relying Institution will make a joint Report, they will work collaboratively to prepare and timely submit the Report and will not make independent Reports unless they cannot ultimately or timely agree on the content of the Report.
 If the Relying Institution will make the Report, the Relying Institution will promptly prepare the draft Report and will provide the Reviewing IRB/Reviewing IRB Institution with the opportunity (no fewer than five (5) business days, whenever possible) to review and comment on the draft Report before the Relying Institution sends the Report to external recipients, as provided in Section 6.16 hereof.
 The Reviewing IRB/Reviewing IRB Institution will promptly provide any comments on the draft Report to the Relying Institution.
 Nothing in this Agreement requires the Relying Institution to be in violation of any legally required timeframes for submission of its Report, and the Relying Institution is under no obligation to adopt or concur with the comments of the Reviewing IRB/Reviewing IRB Institution.
 However, nothing herein shall prevent a Reviewing IRB/Reviewing IRB Institution from making its own Report; if it does so, it will provide a copy of such Report to the Relying Institution.

 5.13.3 Other Reports/Notifications.
-Any and all other reports or notifications, such as reports or notifications to federal funding agencies, state funding agencies, commercial or other private sponsors/funders, state or local oversight authorities, or federal authorities other than as provided above, that may be required under law, regulation, policy, or contract applicable to a Relying Institution will be made by, and are the sole responsibility of, the Relying Institution.
+Any and all other reports or notifications, such as reports or notifications to program officers or other non-human subjects protection staff of federal funding agencies, to state funding agencies, to commercial or other private sponsors/funders, to state or local oversight authorities, or to federal authorities other than as provided above, that may be required under law, regulation, policy, or contract applicable to a Relying Institution will be made by, and are the sole responsibility of, the Relying Institution.